-The APR covers the geographical area from Japan in the north, down to Australia / New Zealand in the south and as far west as Myanmar and as far east as Micronesian islands, Fiji and Samoa.
-In other words an amazing range of cultures, educational levels and geographical areas.
+The APR covers the geographical area from Japan in the north, down to Australia / New Zealand in the south, as far west as Myanmar, and as far east as Micronesian islands, Fiji, and Samoa.
+In other words, there is an amazing range of cultures, educational levels and geographical areas represented on this region.

-The course was to be outcome based and activity focused.
-This is to say that the aim was to create a COS that would give confidence to a beginning pastor that they could handle the day to day expectations of a local congregation in the context of the Manual of the Church of the Nazarene.
+The course of study was to be outcome based and activity focused.
+This is to say that the aim was to create a COS that would give confidence to beginning ministers that they could handle the day-to-day expectations of a local congregation in the context of the Manual of the Church of the Nazarene.
 The idea was to focus on the regular daily and monthly activities of a pastor.

 The RCOSAC considered the activities that are commonly understood as the responsibility of a pastor.
 They restated them and then wrote definitions for each.
 These definitions became the foundation for outcome statements that were placed into individual classes to make a core of 16 courses that will be used in the following years in every validated course of study for the region.

 Here is the original list of activities.